 What are Property Inspection Report requirements in the UK?

 A property inspection report either by a Chartered Surveyor or a Local Authority can assist with ensuring that all aspects of the rules are met.
 An independently obtained assessment will provide full details of the accommodation, together with confirmation of the number of rooms and those in occupation at the property.

-The applicant may produce a copy of the title deeds and evidence of the mortgage arrangements and confirmation that the obligations are being met.
-Although, most of the UK Land Registry documents are verifiable online; however, in order to further the credibility of the claim the applicant may submit the original title deeds.
+The UK partner may furnish the evidence of their ownership of the accommodation, where the applicant and sponsor/partner intend to live.
+Accordingly, the applicant may produce a copy of the title deeds and evidence of the mortgage arrangements.
+Moreover, a confirmation to meet the obligations.
+Although, most of the UK Land Registry documents are verifiable online; however, to further the credibility of the claim the applicant may submit the original title deeds.

 If the UK property is mortgaged then the applicant needs to submit a mortgage letter, which needs to be recent and originally issued by the mortgage provider.